 World Digital Preservation Day falls on the first Thursday in November of each year.

-With the theme Digits: for Good, World Digital Preservation Day 2020 is an opportunity to connect the digital preservation community and celebrate the positive impact digital preservation has had in a year which has seen a sudden and global reliance on digital information and infrastructure have been instrumental in supporting all aspects of global society.” * – Sarah Middleton, Head of Advocacy and Community Engagement, DPC
+"With the theme Breaking Down Barriers, World Digital Preservation Day 2021 is an opportunity to connect the digital preservation community and celebrate the positive impact digital preservation has had in another year where digital information and infrastructure have been instrumental in supporting all aspects of global society.” * – Sarah Middleton, Head of Advocacy and Community Engagement, DPC

-*Above text excerpted from Digital Preservation Coalition website and email promo.
+*quoted text excerpted from Digital Preservation Coalition website and email promo.